Unveiling a Pump-Induced Magnon Mode via its Strong Interaction with Walker Modes

-\textit{Anti-crossing of Walker modes in a waveguide}.---The CPW, fabricated on a 22$\times$50 mm$^2$ RO4350B board, has a standard impedance of 50 $\Omega$.
+\textit{Anticrossing of Walker modes in a waveguide}.---The CPW, fabricated on a $22\times50$~mm$^2$ RO4350B board, has a standard impedance of 50 $\Omega$.
 The width of its central strip (1.1 mm) is slightly larger than the diameter of the YIG sphere (1 mm).
-The gap between the central strip and two ground planes is 0.24 mm.
-The YIG sphere placed atop the central strip of the CPW has a number of spin $N_w\approx10^{19}$ and a saturation magnetization \cite{elyasi2020resources} $M=1.46\times 10^5$~A/m [Fig.~\ref{fig1}(a)].
+The gap between the central strip and the two ground planes is 0.24 mm.
+The YIG sphere placed on top of the central strip of the CPW has a number of spin $N_w\approx10^{19}$ and saturated magnetization \cite{elyasi2020resources} $M=1.46\times 10^5$~A/m [Fig.~\ref{fig1}(a)].
 An external magnetic field $H_{\rm ext}$ is applied to tune the Walker mode frequency $\omega_w$.
-Two continuous microwaves, namely the pump and probe fields, drive and detect the ferromagnetic resonance, respectively.
-The pump, restricted to a single frequency $\omega_d$, has a (large) power $P_d$.
-The probe, produced and received by a vector network analyzer (VNA) for transmission ($S_{21}$) measurement, has a fixed power $-25$ dBm throughout the experiment, but sweeps a wide-band frequency $\omega_p$.
-A signal analyser (SA) monitors the radiation spectra of our system, rendering the study of the frequency conversion possible.
+Two continuous microwaves, namely, the pump and probe, respectively drive and detect the ferromagnetic resonance.
+The pump, restricted to a single frequency $\omega_d$, has a large power $P_d$.
+The probe, produced and received by a vector network analyzer (VNA) for transmission ($S_{21}$) measurement, has a fixed power of $-25$ dBm throughout the experiment, but sweeps a wide-band frequency $\omega_p$.
+A signal analyzer (SA) monitors the radiation spectra of the system, enabling the study of frequency conversion.

-In the absence of the pump, we observe several Walker modes of the YIG sphere from the transmission spectrum (refer to the Supplemental Material \cite{SM}).
-As analytical solutions of Maxwell and Landau-Lifshitz equations with the spherical boundary conditions, Walker modes can be simply viewed as the standing spin waves in the YIG sphere \cite{walker1957magnetostatic,dillon1957ferrimagnetic,gloppe2019resonant}.
-Here we focus on the (2,2,0) Walker mode.
-The microwave transmission amplitudes and phases are plotted as green squares in Fig.~\ref{fig1}(b) and (c), respectively.
-These data can be well reproduced by a standard transmission formula $S_{21}=1+\kappa/[i(\omega-\omega_w)-(\kappa+\alpha)]$ with parameters $\omega_w/2\pi=3.4$~GHz for the frequency of the Walker mode at 116.5~mT, external damping rate $\kappa/2\pi=0.55$~MHz, and intrinsic damping rate $\alpha/2\pi=0.85$~MHz.
+Without the pump, we observe several Walker modes of the YIG sphere from the transmission spectrum \cite{SM}.
+As analytical solutions of the Maxwell and Landau-Lifshitz equations with spherical boundary conditions, Walker modes can be simply viewed as standing spin waves in the YIG sphere \cite{walker1957magnetostatic,dillon1957ferrimagnetic,gloppe2019resonant}.
+Here, we focus on the $(2,2,0)$ Walker mode.
+Its transmission amplitudes and phases are plotted as green squares in Figs.~\ref{fig1}(b) and (c), respectively.
+They can be reproduced well by a standard transmission formula $S_{21}=1+\kappa/[i(\omega-\omega_w)-(\kappa+\alpha)]$ with $\omega_w/2\pi=3.4$~GHz for the Walker mode frequency at 116.5~mT, an external damping rate $\kappa/2\pi=0.55$~MHz, and an intrinsic damping rate $\alpha/2\pi=0.85$~MHz.